-Sight distance for driveway and street construction should be considered essential in the design and issuance of permits for all connectors.
+Sight distance for drivewayand street construction should be considered essential in the design and issuance of permits for all drivewaysconnectors.
 If there is a request to construct a driveway or street at a questionable location, the transportation impact study must include a field inspection to evaluate the sight distance.
-Sight distance is the most important consideration in allowing, not allowing, or placing driveway and roadway intersections.
+Sight distance is always the most important consideration in allowing, not allowing, or placing driveways and roadway intersections.
 Both vertical and horizontal alignment can limit sight distance.
 Special consideration is required for skewed intersections.

-The sight distance standards include stopping sight distance, intersection sight distance, passing sight distance and other sight distances referenced in the 2011 AASHTO "Green Book" A Policy on Geometric Design of Highways and Streets, as may be amended in the publication of future editions.
+The sight distance standards include stopping sight distance, intersection sight distance, passing sight distance and other sight are based distances referenced in on criteria in the 2001-2011 AASHTO "Green Book" A Policy on Geometric Design of Highways and Streets, as may be amended in the publication of future editions.